Cultural Center Attendant

 • Performs customer service and receptionist activities including answering the telephone

-• Unlocks internal doors for classes; operates heating and air-conditioning system in the facility.
+• Unlocks internal doors for classes; operates the heating and air-conditioning system in the facility

-• Any combination of education equivalent to some coursework from high school and some experience in recreational programming, facility management, office work, or related field.
+Any combination of education is equivalent to some coursework from high school and some experience in recreational programming, facility management, office work, or related field.